 Conversion Funnel – The conversion funnel describes the journey a user takes before purchasing a product or service.
 The AIDA model is perhaps the most common conversion funnel framework, identified by four distinct steps, i.e. Awareness, Interest, Desire and Action.
 This conversion funnel can be optimised on-site through Conversion Rate Optimisation (CRO), in which the user journey is analysed and improved, or via several touchpoints throughout your owned and earned media.

-Conversion Rate – A Conversion Rate is the percentage of website visitors who have completed an action on a site, such as buying a product or signing up for a newsletter.
+Conversion Rate – A Conversion Rate is the percentage of website visitors who have completed an action on a site, be that macro or micro, such as buying a product or signing up for a newsletter.
 High conversion rates could also mean that prices are too low and you’re actually missing out on revenue, or that you’re tracking meaningless action as conversions.

 Cookies – A cookie is a small piece of data which is stored on a users computer when they visit a website.
 Cookies enable websites to remember information and record the user’s browsing activity.
 In digital marketing, cookies can be used to retarget a user through paid marketing, to encourage them to purchase an item which they have previously viewed.